 Enhanced DBS and Prison Vetting

 HALOW (Birmingham) is involved in working with and supporting children, young people and vulnerable adults in a variety of ways.
-You will be required to complete a Enhanced DBS check prior to starting the centre, and prison vetting dependant of the role of a volunteering you choose.
+You will be required to complete an Enhanced DBS check prior to volunteering within our centres.
+Furthermore, prison vetting is required dependant on the role of volunteering you choose.